kartonfarkas/api_docs/source/suite/error_codes.rst

 General Error Codes
 -------------------

-For information on the error codes as used by the API, please refer to the documentation of the individual interfaces.
+For information on the error codes used by the API, please refer to the documentation of the individual interfaces.

 If a resource is called with an unsupported method, the following error is returned:

+.. list-table:: Error Code

+   * - HTTP Response Code
+     - Error Message
+     - Problem
-HTTP response code: 501 Not implemented
+   * - 501 Not implemented
-Error message: This feature has not been implemented yet.
+     - This feature has not been implemented yet.
-Problem: Interface was called with an unsupported method.
+     - Interface was called with an unsupported method.

 API Launch Error Codes
 ----------------------